OSLabTools/nicetoolbox/docs/installation.md

 - For Ubuntu:
 see https://phoenixnap.com/kb/install-ffmpeg-ubuntu

+### e.
+Turn Developer Mode on in Windows
+Nice Toolbox creates symlinks.
+In Windows, enable Developer Mode to make it posible.
+Go to Settings > Updates&Security > For Developers and turn Developer Mode to on.
+TODO -- check if it creates any security risk (windows gives a warning about) and whether there is a better way to do it.

 ## 3. Install the necessary libraries

 The installation scripts presume that Conda, CUDA 11.8, and Python 3.10 are already installed on your system.
 Installation via Conda is mandatory because of openmmlab installation (pose detector).
 However, if you wish to use different versions of Python and CUDA, you can modify the corresponding lines in the installation files.

-The installation script (`installation/install_all`):
+The installation script (`installation/install_all`) does the follows:
-1. Setup isa-tool environment
+1. Setup Nice Toolbox environment
 2. Setup conda environment for Openmmlab (pose detector)
 3. Setup venv environment for Gaze Detector